Drug Recalls and Updates

 - Class III Recall – The drug has an identified issue but it is “not likely to cause adverse health consequences.”

-It is important to note that even with this system in place, many drugs are often only recalled after a problem has been identified while the product is in general use.
-The recall can come too late for some patients, at which point it is recommended they contact a medical professional and seek legal advice, where appropriate.
+Understanding the three classes of recall helps individuals and pharmaceutical companies likewise to manage risks more efficiently.
+It’s crucial to be aware that with this system set up, are often only recalled after a problem has been identified while the product is in general use.
+The recall may come too late for many patients, in which point it’s recommended that they contact a medical practitioner and seek legal guidance , where suitable.